devoply/devoply/README.md

 * Support for GIT deployment.
 * Backup using a number of cloud providers.
 * Cloning a website between different servers.
-* (todo) Deploying a HA server with copies of live sites.
+* (todo) Deploying a redundant HA server with multiple copies of live sites.

 Locally you can start DEVOPLy by installing Docker and running a command.
 You can use a local instance to manage remote VPS servers.
 However do not that the data on your local machine may be lost and therefore access to existing sites will be lost if your local container is destroyed.
 Therefore, we do no recommend running a production instance of DEVOPly locally.